 We’re giving over the whole of Episode 441 of Folk Roots Radio to interviews with the participants and facilitators of the 2019 Hillside Festival Girls & Guitars Songwriting Course that took place in Guelph during the winter.
 The songwriting workshop is specifically designed to help aspiring female songwriters develop effective songwriting skills and strategies while gaining confidence in their own ability, and all within a supportive learning environment.
 As you will hear during these interviews, the music industry is currently skewed 70:30 in favour of men – not just in terms of performers, but also behind the scenes – in management, booking agents, tech crews, artistic directors, and critics.
-During the four-week course, participants worked on an original song that was eventually recorded and produced by Nick Zubeck at Arthur North Studios in Guelph.
+During the four-week course, participants worked on an original song that was eventually recorded by Nick Zubeck at Arthur North Studios in Guelph.
 The students also played their song live at a special event during the Hillside Inside winter festival this past February.
 It’s our privilege to share those songs with you again today.
 Check out the full playlist below.

 We’re giving over the whole of Episode 391 of Folk Roots Radio to some great artist interviews we recorded at the 2018 Hillside Festival.
 We had an absolutely fabulous time at the festival again this year – it’s hard to put into words how wonderful it is.
 Set in the beautiful setting of Guelph Lake, just outside Guelph, in Southern Ontario, If you’ve not experienced it yet, you definitely should try and make it there at least once.
 Hillside has an incredible vibe and musically there really is something for everyone.
 With all the craziness going on in the world just now, it feels like a respite from all the insanity.
 Authentic, inclusive, respectful and environmentally sustainable… Hillside you’re just the best!
 Stay tuned as we chat with Frank Evans from The Slocan Ramblers, Martin Harley, the Fortunate Ones and Cécile Doo-Kingué.
 We also squeeze in music from Hillside 2018 favourites, Rev. Sekou and female Latino vocal group LADAMA.